 As I watched my daughter beam with the glow of acceptance, I realized her approach to life had the power to change the world.

 You see, we are all just waiting for someone to notice — notice our pain, notice our scars, notice our fear, notice our joy, notice our triumphs, notice our courage.

 And the one who notices is a rare and beautiful gift.

 Stafford, who runs the blog The Hands Free Revolution, recently released a wonderful new book, “Hands Free Mama: A Guide to Putting Down the Phone, Burning the To-Do List, and Letting Go of Perfection to Grasp What Really Matters!” — to learn more, visit http://www.amightygirl.com/hands-free-mama

-For several excellent empathy-building books for preschool and early elementary-aged children to help them become “noticers”, check out our recommendations at http://www.amightygirl.com/blog?p=4741
+For several excellent empathy-building books for preschool and early elementary-aged children to help them become “noticers”, and many other categories too, check out the recommendations at http://www.amightygirl.com/blog?p=4741

 With heartfelt thanks to Rachel May Stafford & A Mighty Girl for sharing this inspiring story.
 For more Hands Free inspiration visit http://www.handsfreemama.com/